Oil Continues To Dive

 As the Trump trade started to waver in March, oil quickly gave way.
 It plunged back to the trendline, as historically large oil long futures positions were liquidated.
 In March, however, with continued OPEC restraint, a weak dollar, and a bounce-back in optimism on the Trump trade, oil was able to right the ship.
 It steadied itself at the key support level and moved back up to as high as $54.

-That would be as far as oil would get though.
+That would be as far as oil would get, though.
 And that wasn't far enough.
-Oil had made a lower low, and was running out of momentum.
+Oil had made a lower low and was running out of momentum.
 Throw in more Trump doubts, some new weakness in China, and a dimming of geopolitical concerns, and the buy-case has diminished for oil.
 Other commodities such as gold, silver, and various softs have all started to dive in recent days, and oil traders saw the writing on the wall; $60 wasn't coming on this cycle, so best to sell before it broke down.

-Thursday finally busted the key support level, and for the moment at least we're now in freefall.
+Thursday finally busted the key support level, and for the moment at least we're now in free fall.
 I've heard many bulls out defending oil's fundamentals over the course of the past 24 hours.
-But it simply doesn't matter in the short-run.
+But it simply doesn't matter in the short run.
 In a hotly-traded sentimental market, technicals rule the immediate price action.

 What's The Trade?